offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

   * **Part** embosses the text on the object.

-    Use **Embedded depth** to sink the text into the object (e.g., 1-2mm) because just printing on the surface on the object might not be enough securely adhere to the object.
+    Use **Embedded depth** to sink the text into the object (e.g., 1-2mm) because just printing on the surface on the object might not be enough to securely adhere to the object.
 Embedding past the surface creates a tighter physical connection to hold the text in place.

     ```{note}
     Too far out?
 You might have issues with overhangs_BO and supports_BO.